cybercongress/go-cyber/docs/run_validator.md

 journalctl -u cyberd -f --lines 50
 ```

-If you need to Stop the node:
+If you need to stop the node:

 ```bash
 sudo systemctl stop cyberd
 ```

-At this point your cyberd should be running in the backgroud, and you should be able to call `cyberdcli` to operate with the client.
+At this point your cyberd should be running in the backgroud and you should be able to call `cyberdcli` to operate with the client.
 Try calling `cyberdcli status`, a possible output looks like this:

 ```bash
 {"node_info":{"protocol_version":{"p2p":"6","block":"9","app":"0"},"id":"93b776d3eb3f3ce9d9bda7164bc8af3acacff7b6","listen_addr":"tcp://0.0.0.0:26656","network":"euler-6","version":"0.32.7","channels":"4020212223303800","moniker":"anon","other":{"tx_index":"on","rpc_address":"tcp://0.0.0.0:26657"}},"sync_info":{"latest_block_hash":"686B4E65415D4E56D3B406153C965C0897D0CE27004E9CABF65064B6A0ED4240","latest_app_hash":"0A1F6D260945FD6E926785F07D41049B8060C60A132F5BA49DD54F7B1C5B2522","latest_block_height":"4553","latest_block_time":"2019-11-24T09:49:19.771375108Z","catching_up":false},"validator_info":{"address":"66098853CF3B61C4313DD487BA21EDF8DECACDF0","pub_key":{"type":"tendermint/PubKeyEd25519","value":"uZrCCdZTJoHE1/v+EvhtZufJgA3zAm1bN4uZA3RyvoY="},"voting_power":"0"}}
 ```

 Your node has started to sync.
-If that didn't happen, check your config.toml file located at `$DAEMON_HOME/config/config.toml` and add at least a couple of addresses to <persistent_peers = ""> and <seeds = "">, some of those you can fing on our [forum](https://ai.cybercongress.ai/).
+If that didn't happen, check your config.toml file located at `$DAEMON_HOME/config/config.toml` and add at least a couple of addresses to <persistent_peers = ""> and <seeds = "">, some of those you can find on our [forum](https://ai.cybercongress.ai/).

 Additional information about the chain is available via an API endpoint at: `localhost:26657` (access via your browser)

-e.i. the number of active validators is available at: `localhost:26657/validators`
+E.G. the number of active validators is available at: `localhost:26657/validators`

 ## Validator start